 Associated Builders and Contractors Excellence in Construction Award,

 745 E. Mulberry Avenue, Suite 601, San Antonio, TX 78212

 About RVK Architects

-Among many office projects, RVK Architects worked on the CH Guenther & Son corporate headquarters, a 56,575-square-foot office in the old Butterkrust Bakery building.
+Among many office projects, RVK Architects worked on the CH Guenther & Son corporate headquarters—a 56,575 square foot office in the old Butterkrust Bakery building.
 The large office includes a presentation kitchen, a research and design lab, executive offices, boardrooms, collaborative workstations, and even a health club.
-RVK also designed renovations and additions to CST Brands Corporate Campus in San Antonio, a 147,594 square-foot, two-story facility which the firm completely revamped.
-The project, which included a new cafeteria and training center and features a large, steel-framed outdoor pavilion, also called for the addition of a 171,520-square-foot concrete parking garage that fits more than 500 cars.
-RVK also worked on a 50k-square-foot office for Norton Rose Fulbright in a downtown highrise, featuring a new emphasis on technology, a staircase connecting three floors of offices, and a sleek and fun design that is casual but also professional.
+RVK Architects also designed renovations and additions for CST Brands Corporate Campus in San Antonio, a 147,594 square-foot, two-story facility which the firm completely revamped.
+The project included a new cafeteria and a training center.
+It also features a large, steel-framed outdoor pavilion that called for the addition of a 171,520 square foot concrete parking garage that fits more than 500 cars.
+RVK Architects also worked on a 50,000 square foot office for Norton Rose Fulbright in a downtown highrise, featuring a new emphasis on technology, a staircase connecting three floors of offices, and a sleek and fun design that is casual but also professional.